 While not every successful project has covered all of the checklist steps above, there are certain fundamental elements your blockchain project will need to have in place.

 A set of basic criteria has organically emerged in the space as a way to identify serious and respectable projects.
 Making sure you cover these at an early stage should be part of your initial efforts.
-The elements that most investors tend to look at first include –
+The elements that most supporters tend to look at first include –

-Who’s involved in the project is probably the first thing investors will look at when doing their due diligence.
+Who’s involved in the project is probably the first thing supporters will look at when doing their due diligence.
 Showing faces and experience go a long way to building trust.
 While different projects require different team members overall, you should look to build a team that demonstrates technical experience, business development capacity, and knowledge of the blockchain space (both technical and industry related).
 Open-source collaborations is always a plus in the space!

 Any shortcomings from your core team should be filled in with your advisors.
 This can be for technical knowledge (it is hard to find experienced blockchain developers, so advisors are incredibly useful), or inside knowledge about the industry you are building (i.e., if you are implementing blockchain technology into the insurance industry somebody with experience in that field would be very relevant).
 Choose your advisors based on the value they can add to your project rather than as “popular faces.”
 In the long run, you will get much more out of them.